-Figure 14 shows an instantaneous scatter plot of the particle temperature vs. position on the centerline, color-coded by the particle mass fraction of OH from the LES/PDF simulation of the base case.
-The maximum r.m.s. of the normalized temperature $(T - T_u) / (T_a - T_u)$ is 35%.
+the base case.
+It highlights that there is significant scatter due to the random walk implementation of the molecular transport in the particle position equation (refer to Eq.
+(3)) and that the flame brush thickness is considerably larger than the laminar flame thickness.
+The maximum r.m.s. of the normalized temperature $(T - T_u)/(T_a - T_u)$ is 35%.
 Evidently, $\Omega_R \tau_L \approx 22$ is not sufficiently large for the fluctuations to be negligible, and hence by this criterion, the LES/PDF are not in the DNS limit.